-At the beginning of Go, Went, Gone, he walks on Alexanderplatz but doesn’t notice the protest of men from Africa with a poster “We become visible”.
+At the beginning of Go, Went, Gone, Richard walks on Alexanderplatz but doesn’t notice the protest of men from Africa with a poster “We become visible”.
 He is surprised about this oversight when he hears of the protest on the news that night.

 Interviewing the Men who are Refugees

 As Richard starts to do research, interviewing the men to find out their stories, he hears many stories of war.
-All the men he speaks to have a tale of woe, men from Ghana, Niger, Nigeria.
+All the men he speaks to have a tale of woe, men from Ghana, Niger, and Nigeria.
 At first, Richard is detached, showing up as a professional.
 At first, he can’t even remember the men’s names and calls them after Greek characters.

-In raising several philosophical arguments, Go, Went, Gone draws parallels with texts from many famous books and authors such as The Iliad, Seneca, Plato.
+In raising several philosophical arguments, Go, Went, Gone draws parallels with texts from many famous books and authors such as The Iliad, Seneca, and Plato.

 From the beginning of the book, we learn that Richard lives near a lake where a man drowned that summer.
-No one swims in lake except tourists since it happened.
+No one swims in the lake except tourists since it happened.
 This comes up again and again in the book, the fact that the man’s body remains in the lake.
 I’m not sure of the meaning of this detail.

 The last chapter is about a gathering at Richard’s for his birthday.
-His old friends and their African friends are all present, except Sylvia who is very ill.
-Sylvia has been the glue in their friendship, arranging walks with Richard, her husband and herself.
+His old friends and their African friends are all present, except Sylvia, who is very ill.
+Sylvia has been the glue in their friendship, arranging walks with Richard, her husband, and herself.